SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 ## Visualizations of CFG objects

-Scalpel offeres some functionalities to render the CFG diagrams into PDF, PNG, JPG or SVGs.
-Please notice this requires the graphviz package installed in your computer.
-Please refer to [graphviz](https://graphviz.readthedocs.io/en/stable/manual.html) get it installed.
+Scalpel offerers some functionalities to render the CFG diagrams into PDF, PNG, JPG or SVGs.
+Please notice this requires the graphviz package installed on your computer.
+Please refer to [graphviz](https://graphviz.readthedocs.io/en/stable/manual.html) to get it installed.

 Developers can use ```cfg.build_visual()``` to build an ```graphviz.dot.Digraph``` object, then call ```render``` function to generate the image file as shown in the following code snippet.